20 Telltale Signs of a Deceptive Catfish — Spotting a catfish in the computer age!

 Someone who’s catfishing will most likely avoid physical meet-ups

-However, I’m talking about someone refusing to meet up with the partner they met online.
+I’m talking about someone refusing to meet up with the partner they met online, not just a stranger.

 They have been talking for a while, and as a result, a serious relationship has been formed—yet, the catfish still declines dates.

-There’s a high chance a person is catfishing their partner in one way or another, and attempting to hide it by not meeting up with them.
+There’s a high chance a person is catfishing their partner and attempting to hide it by not meeting up with them.

 7. If they do want to meet up, they pick a sketchy place.